 d.
-Contain a Restriction Regarding the Availability of State and/or Federal Funds e.
-All Contracts Shall Contain Provisions for:
+Contain a Restriction Regarding the Availability of State and/or Federal Funds

 Contracts shall contain a restrictive clause involving State and or federal funds such as:

 "This contract is subject to and contingent upon the continuing availability of State and or federal funds for the purposes hereof."